Toto Wolff: Academic work

 Wolff was awarded an Honorary Doctorate from Cranfield University for his services to Motorsport in May 2021.

 In November 2021, Wolff was appointed to an Associate Fellowship of the Oxford Saïd Business School for two years to transfer his understanding of high-performance culture, team leadership, and personal effectiveness from the racetracks into the classroom.

-In February 2022, Wolff’s leadership of the Mercedes-AMG Petronas F1 Team was the subject of a Harvard Business School case study, authored by Anita Elberse.
+In February 2022, Wolff's leadership of the Mercedes-AMG Petronas F1 Team was the subject of a Harvard Business School case study, authored by Anita Elberse.
 Wolff visited Harvard on 3 March 2022 to teach the case study to MBA students and lead a discussion on high-performance leadership and organisational culture.

+In May 2022, Wolff was named as an executive fellow at Harvard Business School, a role in which he will serve as guest lecturer alongside Professor Anita Elberse.

 "It's really difficult to find a team that has won what is effectively a world championship eight times in a row.
 Usually complacency sets in, or some other factor makes it impossible for the team to perform at the highest level.
 We tend to see very short life cycles for teams, but Wolff has kept his team at the top for eight years now.
-I find that really fascinating," said Elberse.
+I find that really fascinating" said Elberse.

 Personal life

-Wolff is married to Susie Wolff (née Stoddart), a former racecar driver and current managing director of F1 Academy.
+Wolff is married to Susie Wolff (née Stoddart), a Scottish former racecar driver and current managing director of F1 Academy.
 He proposed to her on a boat in Venice.
 They married in October 2011, and live in Monaco.
-On 10 April 2017, Susie gave birth to their only child together.
-Wolff has two other children from a previous marriage.
+On 10 April 2017, Susie gave birth to their only child together, a son.
+He has another son and a daughter, Benedict and Rosa, from a previous marriage to a woman named Stephanie.
 Wolff is fluent in German, English, French, Italian, and Polish.